 The College Admissions Interview

 Some colleges require an interview before they accept people as new students.
 This can be a nasty surprise if you are unprepared for it, especially if you get nervous in new situations or while around authority figures.
-While you can prepare for a college interview, there will always be some level of the unknown.
-This is the case with all interviews because there’s no way to predict exactly what the interviewer will ask you and in what way they will ask it.
-Preparation comes in the form of practicing answers to questions that are most commonly asked during an admissions interview.
+We've given you tips on how to prepare for your admissions interview, though every one is unique so there will always be some level of the unknown.
+This is the case with all interviews because there's no way to predict exactly what the interviewer will ask you and in what way they will ask it.
+Yet when you arrive feeling confident, you will be able to handle anything that comes your way.
+Preparation is key so here are some of the best ways to get ready.

 Some common interview questions include: